askahana/DotNetDynamosV2/README.md

 * Admin-class

-  This repersents a administrator.
+  This repersents an administrator.
 This class has five properties: UserName, PassWord, FirstName, LastName, IDNumber.

 * Account-class